CheeGY/cheegy.github.io/_posts/2021-01-11-IntroChapterFreemanP2.md

 - H. K. Khalil, _Nonlinear Systems, Prentice Hall, Upper Saddle River, New Jersey, second ed., 1996.
 - M. W. Spong AND M. Vidyasagar, _Robot Dynamics and Control_, John Wiley & Sons, New York, 1989.

-These matching conditions are quite restrictive and hence there have been work to weaken these conditions,
+These matching conditions are quite restrictive and hence, there exist articles that discuss the weakening of these conditions,
 - J. S. Thorp AND B. R. Barmish, _On guaranteed stability of uncertain linear systems via linear control_, J. Optimiz.
 Theory Appl., 35 (1981), pp. 559-579.
 - B. R. Barmish AND G. Leitmann, _On ultimate boundedness control of uncertain systems in the absence of matching conditions_, IEEE Trans.
 Automat.
 Contr., 27 (1982), pp. 153-158.
 - Y. H. Chen AND G. Leitmann, _Robustness of uncertain systems in the absence of matching assumptions_, Int.
 J. Contr., 45 (1987), pp. 1527-1542.